dr-ni/aec_cmdline/README.md

 ## Description

 This tool is removing unwanted acoustic loudspeaker-echo from microfone-recordings.
 It handles the incomming and outgoing audio-streams directly over stdin/stdout - either from raw audio-files or over pipes.
-The tool is reading a raw stereo 8 kHz S16_LE input-track, holding the microphone-recording on the left and the unwanted echo signal (the loudspeaker reference-playback) on the right.
+The tool is reading a raw stereo `8kHz S16_LE` input-track, holding the microphone-recording on the left and the unwanted echo signal (the loudspeaker reference-playback) on the right.
 This stereo-track is supplied from a virtual alsa loopback-device, as described in https://github.com/SaneBow/alsa-aec.git.
-The processed raw mono 8 kHz S16_LE audio-output is then finally sent to stdout.
+The processed raw mono `8kHz S16_LE` audio-output is then finally sent to stdout.

 ## Requirements